Problem Type Overview

 Since there is no permanent resolution, the process for exploring options and for learning from experience becomes more important than the actual "solution" proposed for the present.

-Problems with Many Voices are the classic conflicts of multiple stakeholders with colliding interests.
+Disputes are the classic conflicts of multiple stakeholders with colliding interests.
 While cooperation may be difficult it is also essential, since no one can proceed without the tacit permission of the others (although that power is usually expressed through a veto rather than positive support).
 The driving need is for a safe and equitable forum where parties can surface their interests and explore options for the most satisfying outcome for all parties concerned.

 ISSUES: In other problem types, it is appropriate to seek a solution; in this problem type, we strive for a safe forum where the participants can find their own solution.
 The neutral facilitator becomes more critical than the subject matter expert.
 Without the safe forum for negotiation, the players will be tempted to pursue political solutions.